 Goulash is such a hearty, comforting meal with a rich history and making Goulash in the Instant Pot is so quick and easy.
-These Goulash recipes are certain to be a hit with your family!
+In this list, you'll find both authentic Hungarian and more Americanized versions of this meat and vegetable stew.
+One of these Goulash recipes is certain to be a hit with your family!

-If you are looking for some amazing Goulash recipes that you can make in the Instant Pot, then you’re in the right place.
+If you are looking for some amazing Goulash recipes that you can make in the Instant Pot pressure cooker, then you’re in the right place.
 This list of Goulash recipes is part of my big list of Instant Pot Beef Recipes.

 Before we get to the recipes, I want to answer a few common questions about goulash.